volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Not in CBIT
  - WIFI state if in Station mode and/or AP mode ???

-Because when wifi is down (wifi box shut down for exemple EPS could continue to work)
+Because when wifi is down ( if our wifi box shutdown, for example, EPS should continue to work)

 Can we work without File system or Json error ?
 No, fatal error => RED LED FLash The system won't be started so no special web page index